-While there may be endless reasons why your Columbus home’s central air conditioner may need to be repaired, there are a few reasons that are quite common.
-Recognizing what they are may clarify what a technician means when they discuss the routes for correcting the problem.
-Here are the top 5 list of problems that may result in a system’s failure.
+While there may be endless reasons why your Columbus home’s central air conditioner may need to be repaired, there are a couple of reasons that are most common.
+Recognizing what they are may clarify what a technician is referring to when they discuss the options for fixing the problem.
+Here are the top 5 list of problems that may cause your air conditioning system to break down.
 Please review these considerations and determine whether you need to schedule an HVAC inspection.

 - Wrong AC wiring

-Shotty, haphazard or uncertified A/C wiring is dangerous and a probable fire hazard.
-Bad wiring often prevents the system from getting power or can pop the circuit breaker.
+Shotty, haphazard or uncertified A/C wiring is risky and a potential fire hazard.
+Bad wiring can prevent the system from getting power or can pop the circuit breaker.

-Refrigerant (typically referred to as Freon) is the chemical that cools the air within your air conditioning system. depleting levels of refrigerant may suggest a leak or problem with the refrigerant system.
-If your air conditioning system needs to be recharged with refrigerant, typically that means there is a leak.
+Refrigerant (typically referred to as Freon) is the chemical that cools the air within your air conditioning system. depleting levels of refrigerant may indicate a leak or problem with the refrigerant system.
+If your air conditioning system needs to be recharged with refrigerant, typically that insinuates there is a leak.
 All refrigerant leaks should be detected and repaired.
-To learn about the phase out of R-22 refrigerant in the United States, we highly recommend you to visit the U.S. EPA website.
+For news about the phase out of R-22 refrigerant in the United States, we highly recommend you to visit the U.S. EPA website.

 - Outside AC fan is not turning

 The fan on your air conditioner outside is responsible for moving the heat from your Columbus home to the outside air.
-If the fan on the outside unit doesn’t run, proper heat transfer cannot take place and the air conditioning compressor may overheat and trip the safety overload.
-Worse yet, it may cause internal damage to the compressor.
+If the fan on the outside unit doesn’t perform correctly, proper heat transfer is not taking place and the air conditioning compressor may overheat and trip the safety overload.
+The consequence of this action could result in internal damage to the compressor.

 - Outside air conditioner unit not functional